AshKamdar/PowerShell_DSC/Tutorials/T03/ReadMe.md

 Looks like our build failed.
 Reason: **Code Coverage FAILURE: 0 % is under the threshold of 85 %.**

-Since we have not written any test yet, there is no code coverage.
+Since we have not written any code coverage scripts yet, there is 0% code coverage.

-So let us change this threshold to "zero" for now.
+So let us change this threshold value to "zero" for now.

 For this, open the file named **build.yaml** and change value on line 88 from "85" to "0"